 Play can take many forms, but it often requires motor skills.
 Whether you’re throwing a ball, having a mid-afternoon dance-off, or cooking up a batch of muffins, you’ll be improving physical development in your child through active (and sometimes delicious) play.

-You can actively encourage your child’s growth and development by assisting them in what’s called ‘child-centered play’.
+You can actively encourage your child’s growth and development by assisting them in what’s called ‘child-centred play’.
 This is just one way to play with your children and it goes hand-in-hand with the concept of quality time.
-Make space for child-centered play with your kids on a regular basis, ideally once a day.
+Make space for child-centred play with your kids on a regular basis, ideally once a day.

 So how does it work?

 Quality time with your child is about giving them your full attention, and letting them choose how to spend the time with you.
 Maybe you’re not used to letting go of control.
 That’s okay, it’s not for too long and it’s definitely not designed to let them run amok.
 Experts suggest avoiding video games, toy guns or swords, and anything that could turn into rough or aggressive play – that’s not what this time is for.

 Set aside around five to ten minutes per day (per child) for one-on-one time.
 You can call it ‘Special Time’! or ‘Dad/Mum Time’, whatever works.)
 Let your child choose from several age-appropriate activities (see some ideas below).
 Then just follow their lead.

 Here are some directions for how to do this effectively:

 Try to slow down and let your kid go at their own pace.
 Remember, it takes children longer to make decisions than it does for us.
 Yes, it can be frustrating watching them stack a tower for five minutes straight, but try not to step in and take over.